DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 cd /The/Path/To/Where/The/Jar/File/Is/Placed
 sudo java -jar opensourcelogger-1.0-SNAPSHOT.jar &
 ```
-Important with `&`, else Raspberry Pi is going to get stuck there with the `Spring Boot` terminal.
+Important with `&`, else Raspberry Pi is going to get stuck there with the `Spring Boot` terminal at the startup.

 Then you need to enable `Serial` in Raspberry Pi.
 ```
 sudo raspi-config
 ```
 Then enable `Serial`.
 It's at the same page where you enable `SSH`, `VNC`, `I2C` etc.
-Answer `NO` to the question about login shell.
+Once you found `Serial` option, answer `NO` to the question about login shell.
-Answer `YES` to the question about serial hardware port.
+Then answer `YES` to the question about serial hardware port.
 Then when you exit the `raspi-config`, it will ask you if you want to reboot, press `YES`

 Now your `OpenSourceLogger` will starts automatically.
 Select the port `ttyS0` in `Device settings` at `OpenSourceLogger` and save the configuration
-inside the database.
+inside the database. `ttyS0` is the `RX` and `TX` pins of the Raspberry Pi.
 Done!

 # Build an own board